SuqingLiu/Swift100DaysProjects/README.md

 # Video:[▶️ Watch Demo Video on YouTube](https://youtube.com/shorts/Itu2ka4_y6I?feature=share)

-# Code: Due to the increasing complexity of the code structure, codes are stored in the folder for you to find
+# Code: Due to the increasing complexity of the code structure, codes are stored in the main folder for you to find.